2 Resorts World Sentosa hotels to suspend bookings for 1 month after failing to comply with COVID-19 measures: STB

 READ: Foot Locker at Orchard Gateway ordered to suspend operations for breaching COVID-19 rules

-READ: COVID-19 - Gemma Steakhouse ordered to suspend operations over Halloween dinner involving 75 people
+READ: Gemma Steakhouse ordered to suspend operations over Halloween dinner involving 75 people

 Investigations by STB's enforcement officers revealed that at least 15 people had gathered in a two-storey villa at the Beach Villas on Oct 10.
 Only four had been registered as guests with the hotel.